Car insurance is one expense that many people pay more for than they need to. What would it take for you to change your car insurance company?

 - Do you have any Anti-Theft Devices?
 If the car doesn’t have them when you buy it, you can sometimes install some after purchase to get an extra discount.
 Always consult your insurance company first as not all companies allow this as they maintain it must be purchased factory direct.

-- How Many Miles You Drive Per Week?
+- How Many Miles Do You Drive Per Week?
 Be sure to let the insurance company know how many miles you drive that particular vehicle on average each week.
 Ask how many fewer miles you would need to drive to qualify for a lower rate.
 You might be able to carpool or take public transportation a couple of days a week to qualify for this.

 - Which car is best for long commutes to work?
 If you have more than one car, ask which one would get the best rate for your daily commute.
 Sometimes switching vehicles can make a fairly big difference overall.
-Generally a newer car will cost more to insure, so driving an older car the longer distance makes sense.
+Generally, a newer car will cost more to insure, so driving an older car a longer distance makes sense.
 If you plan to insure more than one vehicle with the company, find out which arrangement of miles per week per car gives the lowest total bill for insurance.

 - Do you have Good Grades?
 Some insurance companies even offer you a discount for good grades.
 See working hard in school may pay off after all.
 It doesn’t hurt to ask.